 TBD/TBC Section Resp.
-Comment TBD02 4.2.1, KNMI The METimage processing is not included in PPS v2021 (a.k.a. the first 4.3.1.2, beta-release of PPS vEPSSG).
-And for VIIRS only AVHRR-heritage etc. channels are used in PPS v2021.
-For EPS-SG second beta version (to be released as a patch of PPS v2021): beta capability for METimage processing is planned to be included using heritage channels and optionally the 2.2μm channel for effective radius calculation.
+Comment TBD02 4.2.1, KNMI The METimage processing is not included in PPS v2021 (a.k.a. the 4.3.1.2, second beta-release of PPS vEPSSG).
+And for VIIRS only AVHRR- etc. heritage channels are used in PPS v2021.
+For EPS-SG third beta version (to be released as a patch of PPS v2021): beta capability for METimage processing is planned to be included using heritage channels and optionally the 2.2μm channel for effective radius calculation.
+Closed in PPS vEPSSG-SAFbeta3, as well as for vEPSSG TBD03 4.2.1, More METimage channels will be considered for inclusion in PPS 4.3.1.2, vEPSSG-day2. etc ·